 There is minimal discomfort to the injections.
 We will use topical lidocaine cream and ice to help you feel comfortable and the products we use contain Lidocaine.
 Most people do very well throughout the procedure.
 The actual injection procedure only takes minutes to perform and is done by the doctor herself.
 You can bring a friend with you if it makes you feel more comfortable.

 What Are Common Side Effects and Complications?

 Most side effects are mild or moderate in nature, and their duration is usually short-lasting (7 days or less).
-The most common side effects include, but are not limited to, temporary injection-site reactions such as redness, pain/tenderness, firmness, swelling, lumps/bumps, bruising, itching.
-Infection and discoloration are possible but very less frequent.
-Rare but serious complications can occur if the gel is inadvertently injected directly into a vein or artery or compresses the vasculature.
+The most common side effects include, temporary injection-site reactions such as redness, pain/tenderness, firmness, swelling, lumps/bumps, bruising, and itching.
+Infection and discoloration are possible but very infrequent.
+Rare but serious complications can occur if the gel is inadvertently injected directly into a vein or artery or compresses these structures.
 We do have Hyaluronidase® to dissolve hyaluronic acid if necessary.
 In the first 24 hours after injection, you should avoid strenuous exercise, extensive sun or heat exposure, and alcoholic beverages.
 Exposure to any of the above may cause temporary redness, swelling, and/or itching at the injection sites.
 If there is swelling, you may need to place an ice pack over the swollen area.
 You should ask the physician when makeup may be applied after your treatment.
 Be sure to report any redness and/or visible swelling that lasts for more than a few days, or any other symptoms that cause you concern.
 We may ask you to come in for a follow-up visit, send in a selfie, or be able to handle your concern over the telephone.

 ~Hyaluronic Acid dermal fillers or Radiesse® injectable gels should not be used if you have: